sudosoph/docs/content/how-to/testing/testing-locally.md

 ### **3 Change local DNS lookup file**
-Add a DNS entry into the file that will tell your test machine to send requests for that domain to the section.io platform instead of performing a DNS lookup.
+Add a DNS entry into the file that will tell your test machine to send requests for that domain to the Section platform instead of performing a DNS lookup.

 For the example from point 1) and 2) this would look like:
 203.0.113.1 www.example.com